oliverlloyd/jmeter-ec2/README.txt

 Execution Instructions (for Linux based OSs - 32 & 64bit)
 1. Create a project directory on your machine.
 For example: '/home/username/someproject'.
-    a) Under the root directory, created three directories named 'jmx', 'resutls' and 'data.
-For example, like this:
+This is the working dir for the script.
+Under the directory just created, create three sub directories named 'jmx', 'resutls' and 'data.

-        /home/username/someproject
-        INSERT EXAMPLE HERE...
+    Detailed steps:
+    a) For example, create a root directory like this: mkdir /home/username/someproject
+    b) mkdir /home/username/someproject/jmx
+    c) mkdir /home/username/someproject/results
+    d) mkdir /home/username/someproject/data

-2. Download all files from https://github.com/oliverlloyd/jmeter-ec2.git and place them in /home/username/someproject.
+2. Download all files from https://github.com/oliverlloyd/jmeter-ec2.git and place them in the root directory (eg. /home/username/someproject).

 3. Edit the file jmeter-ec2.properties, each value listed below must be set:
     LOCAL_HOME="[Your local project directory, created above, eg. /home/username/someproject]"